dagar07/movies/README.md

   This project setup using React CRA kit and include
   - Redux
   - styled-componets
-  - Axios for network communicatios
+  - Axios for network communications
   - Responsive

 ### Screenshots